-Eazy’s Place is a private accommodation for backpackers – Hostel – on the outskirts of Dar es Salaam on the way to Bagamoyo.
+Eazy’s Place is a private accommodation for backpackers – Hostel – on the outskirts of Dar es Salaam (Tanzania) on the way to Bagamoyo.
 It’s a private initiative of Xenia Marita and Bernd Riebe (Germany) in order to support young people in Tanzania to build their own business and is another approach to help people to help themselves.
 Eazy, over the years, has become a dear friend to us who has proven many times that he is capable of leading a successful business as well as creating and marketing his beautiful batik art.
 More information about Eazy’s art you will find on his website Unique Batik

 Backpackers, Travellers, Tourists –